benvigoda/covid_spread/README.md

 2. Age groups.
 I wanted the model to be simple so that a lot of people could quickly read and understand it.
 So I didn't add age bands like the models reported by the WHO modeling team.
 Adding age bands would be a great way for a graduate student mathematical modeling to contribute.

 3. I didn't set this model up to learn the parameters from data.
 This is a generative model.
 It would be a great project to put it into, for example, https://pyro.ai/ and infer/learn the parameters from data.
+It could become important to re-estimate the parameters on an ongoing basis, if for example Spring-time weather starts to turn the tide.

 How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus: https://www.npr.org/sections/health-shots/2020/03/04/811146915/how-computer-modeling-of-covid-19s-spread-could-help-fight-the-virus